magahr/AuditoriaPrePostMasivo/README.md

-git commit -m "15-07-2025 - Fisnish the creation of trans_process_invoices_and_proformas" git commit -m "18-07-2025 - Fisnish the creation of trans_process_invoices_and_proformas" git commit -m "19-07-2025 - Fisnish the creation of trans_process_invoices_and_proformas"
+git commit -m "15-07-2025 - Fisnish the creation of trans_process_invoices_and_proformas" git commit -m "18-07-2025 - Fisnish the creation of trans_process_invoices_and_proformas" git commit -m "19-07-2025 - Fisnish the creation of trans_process_invoices_and_proformas" git commit -m "121-07-2025 - Fisnish the creation of the job"